biohackathon-japan/BH26-mikan-pangenome/paper/paper.md

 distribution of real offspring under both releases, at the same percentile (93.8).
 We therefore do not claim that r2.0 corrected r1.0: there is no independent ground truth for Satsuma, and which release is closer to biology cannot be decided from this comparison.
-What the exercise does establish is methodological (Figure \ref{figMosaic}) — that a quantity as direct as assembly length moved by 16% while a conclusion resting on relative comparison did not move at all, and that the attribution was only possible because exactly one thing was varied.
+What the exercise does establish is methodological (Figure 1) — that a quantity as direct as assembly length moved by 16% while a conclusion resting on relative comparison did not move at all, and that the attribution was only possible because exactly one thing was varied.

-![The Satsuma ancestry mosaic called independently from the two assembly releases with an identical pipeline.
+![Figure 1.
+The Satsuma ancestry mosaic called independently from the two assembly releases with an identical pipeline.
 Each pair of tracks gives the two Satsuma haplotypes along one chromosome, in that release's own `CUN#1` coordinates (dashed line = chromosome length in that release).
 Colour is the contributing parent (blue, Kishu; orange, Kunenbo), hatching marks haplotype 2 of that parent, and